long1eu/firebase_dart_sdk/dev/tools/README.md

 Tools for creating new project and for creating firebase apps.
-Make sure you have firebase cli installed.
+Make sure you have firebase cli, node, npm installed.